 Ryan Nagy, MD

-In his role as anesthesiologist for IU Health Physicians at the AHC adult hospitals, Nagy has participated in numerous IU Health initiatives, including leadership of the finance subcommittee of the AHC of the Future steering committee.
+In his role as anesthesiologist for IU Health Physicians, Nagy has participated in numerous IU Health initiatives, including leadership of the finance subcommittee of the AHC of the Future steering committee.
 Previously, he was chief of anesthesiology at IU Health.

-Nagy is a graduate of Indiana University School of Medicine and holds a master’s degree in business administration and bachelor’s degree in economics from IU.
+Nagy is a graduate of Indiana University School of Medicine and holds a master’s degree in business administration and a bachelor’s degree in economics from Indiana University.

 Linda K. Chase, PhD, MA, RN, NEA-BC